Coulomb: Definition

-It is approximately 6,241,509,074,460,762,607.776 e and is thus not an integer multiple of the elementary charge.
+The approximation can be extended to any number of digits.
+It is not an integer multiple of the elementary charge.

 The coulomb was previously defined in terms of the ampere based on the force between two wires, as 1 A × 1 s.

 The 2019 redefinition of the ampere and other SI base units fixed the numerical value of the elementary charge when expressed in coulombs and therefore fixed the value of the coulomb when expressed as a multiple of the fundamental charge.

 SI prefixes

 Like other SI units, the coulomb can be modified by adding a prefix that multiplies it by a power of 10.